videojs/blog/source/_drafts/Video.js-Flash-Removed-From-Core-Player.md

 As of the Video.js 6.0 release, the dream of a flashless future will come closer to a reality.

 In the meantime, the separate [videojs-flash] project has been created for Flash tech support.
+When the [videojs-flash] plugin is added to the player, the Flash tech is added to the tech order.

 ```html
 <link rel="stylesheet" href="path/video.js/dist/video-js.css">